Do you support IPv6?

 You can enable or disable IPv6 for your site using the DNS section of our control panel:

 - Login to the “My Account” control panel (having trouble?)

 - Click Edit DNS Zone

-- Follow the instructions to enable IPv6 support.
+- Follow the instructions to enable or disable IPv6.